12 Strawberry Picking Locations In And Near Tokyo To Visit This Spring

 1. Setagaya Ichigo Juku (Tokyo)

 Located just 10 minutes on foot from Kaminoge Station, the Setagaya Ichigo Juku greenhouse lets you pick and eat as many strawberries as you can for 30 minutes on the site, take photos and have as much fun as you wish.
-Reservations aren’t necessary so you can plan the trip last minute, but if you go, make sure to be there exactly at 10 a.m. (or even earlier) as they close as soon as the house is full.
+Although reservations aren’t necessary, if you go without one, make sure to be there exactly at 10 a.m. (or even earlier) as they close as soon as the house is full.

 2. Niikura Noen Farm (Tokyo)